paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 In this section, we'll dive into the SSP models implemented in PST, explore their attributes, and highlight the features that this module provides for astrophysical modeling.

-:class:`SSPBase`: Core Class for SSP Models

-The class :class:`SSPBase` is the backbone of the SSP models in PST.
+The class :class:`pst.SSP.SSPBase` is the backbone of the SSP models in PST.
 It provides a flexible and efficient way to represent the spectral energy distributions (SEDs) of stellar populations across a grid of ages and metallicities.

 Key Attributes
 ^^^^^^^^^^^^^^